 Why is it important to clean fiber optic connectors?

 The ability to transmit enormous amounts of data over long distances in a flash is a distinct advantage of fiber optic cables.
 Fiber installers, however, must ensure that contamination on the fiber connectors is minimized in order to stay within the acceptable range of data loss.
 Oil and dust particles small enough to be invisible to the naked eye are large enough to block the entire 9-micrometer core diameter of a single mode fiber.
 Smaller soils increase signal attenuation and return loss and have the potential to cause permanent damage to the connectors.

-Reach out to us regarding your specific fiber optic cleaning challenges, and we'll work with you to create a solution.
-If you're deciding on the what is the best cleaning tools to use for your application, check out our combination cleaning guide.
+Reach out to us regarding your specific fiber optic cleaning challenges, and we'll work with you to create a targeted solution.
+If you're deciding on what is the best cleaning tools to use for your application, check out our combination cleaning guide.

 Below are examples of the impact of fiber contamination: